- MFA-accepted translator on our in-house panel on staff for Tibetan

 Using your Tibetan document abroad

-A properly legalised translation is normally accepted on first submission by the destination authority.
+Files prepared through this workflow clear the receiving Tibetan authority on the first attempt the overwhelming majority of the time.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Affidavit of translation accuracy — a sworn statement signed before a Notary Public in the destination country; we prepare the bilingual template.